What does the term transgender actually mean?

 What's the difference between Trans and other terms?

 - Transsexual is an older term that originated in the medical and psychological communities.
-It is no longer prefered by many transgender people, and should not be used as a general term.
-A transsexual person can be someone who has changed - or wants to change - their body through medical interventions.
+It is no longer preferred by many transgender people, and should not be used as a general term.
+A transsexual person can be someone who has changed - or wants to change - their body through medical interventions

-- Intersex people are people whose sex characteristics vary from tradtitional female or male types.
+- Intersex people are people whose sex characteristics vary from traditional female or male types

 Is there support in Ireland for trans people?